Command Officers' biographies

 Deputy ChiefOperational Support Command

-Prior to his promotion, he held the rank of Staff Superintendent in charge of Professional Standards, overseeing 14 units and sub-units that focused on risk management and conduct investigations.
-Before that, he was the Staff Superintendent in charge of Staff Planning and Community Mobilization, overseeing recruitment, training, staff development, staff deployment, diversity management and the community mobilization programs of the Service.
-He was also in charge of Central Field Command, which consists of nine police Divisions and over 2,000 members, providing a full range of policing services to Toronto’s central downtown district.
-He has previously commanded uniform and investigative units and has served as the senior investigative advisor to the Ontario Civilian Commission on Police Services (OCCPS), the government agency responsible for police oversight in the province of Ontario.
+Prior to his promotion to Deputy Chief of Police, he held the rank of Staff Superintendent and was assigned to lead various areas within the Toronto Police Service, including not only Professional Standards and Human Resource Development, but also Central Field Command, which consists of 9 police divisions and over 2,000 members providing a full range of policing services to Toronto’s central downtown district.
+He has previously commanded uniform and investigative units and has served as the senior investigative advisor to the Ontario Civilian Police Commission, the government agency responsible for police oversight in the province of Ontario.

-Deputy Chief Federico holds a Bachelor of Applied Arts in Justice Studies from the University of Guelph, and is a graduate of the FBI National Academy, the University of Toronto’s Rotman School of Management - Police Leadership Program, and the Executive Development Course and the Senior Police Administration Course of the Canadian Police College.
+Deputy Chief Federico holds a Bachelor of Applied Arts in Justice Studies from the University of Guelph.
+He is a graduate of the FBI National Academy, the University of Toronto’s Rotman School of Management - Police Leadership Program, and the Executive Development Course, and the Senior Police Administration Course of the Canadian Police College.
 He also holds a Certificate of Management from the University of Virginia and he is a recipient of the Vice Provost Award for Academic Excellence from the University of Guelph-Humber.
 He is also a faculty scholar of the Department of Sociology at the University of Toronto.